Charge radii of potassium isotopes in the RMF(BCS)* approach: RESULTS AND DISCUSSIONS

 \subsection{Spin and parity of potassium isotopes}

 For odd-odd nuclei, the spin and parity are determined by the coupling of last unpaired nucleons, but for odd-even nuclei, the spin and parity are determined by the last unpaired nucleon~\cite{P.Ring,A.Bohr}.
-In Table~\ref{tab1}, we show the last occupied proton and neutron orbitals of potassium isotopes and the resulting possible spin-parity assignments (the fifth column).
-The deformation parameters $\beta_{20}$ are also shown (the seventh column) in comparison with the FRDM results (last column)~\cite{MOLLER20161}.
-The combinations of spherical ($s, p, d, f$) and Nilsson quantum numbers $[N,n_{z},m_{l}]$ are employed to label the orbits occupied by the last unpaired nucleons.
+In Table~\ref{tab1}, we show the last occupied proton and neutron orbitals of potassium isotopes and the resulting possible spin-parity assignments (fifth column).
+The deformation parameters $\beta_{20}$ are also shown (seventh column) in comparison with the FRDM results (last column)~\cite{MOLLER20161}.
+The combinations of $j_{z}$, namely the maximum eigenvalue of the projection of angular momentum $j$ on the $z-$axis, and Nilsson quantum numbers $[N,n_{z},m_{l}]$ are employed to label the orbits occupied by the last unpaired nucleons.
 Compared to the experimental assignments shown in the sixth column, it is clear that the self-consistent theoretical spin-parity assignments are reasonable.
 On the other hand, if we chose the configurations fixed by hand as explained above, the theoretical spin-parity assignments (denoted by blue) do not seem to agree with data.
-As a result, only if $^{48,50,52}$K are deformed with a $\beta_{20}\approx-0.2$, one could reconcile the experimental measurements and theoretical results for their charge radii.
+As a result, only if $^{48,50,52}$K are deformed with $\beta_{20}\approx-0.2$, one could reconcile the experimental measurements and theoretical results for their charge radii.

 In Fig.~\ref{fig5}, we show the evolution of single particle (s.p.) levels of last unpaired proton (left panel) and neutron (right panel) for $^{48,50,32}$K. It is clear that around $\beta_{20}\approx-0.2$, the manually fixed s.p. levels and the self-consistently determined ones come closer to each other.